cronokirby/ludus-emu/README.md

 - PPU, and thus graphics
 - APU, and thus audio
 - Basic controls via hardwired key mapping
-- Mappers 0 and 2, so common games like Super Mario Bros, and Donkey Kong
+- Mappers 0, 1, 2, so common games like Super Mario Bros, and Donkey Kong

 ### Not Working
 - Save States of any kind